 |Hammerstone||Hammerstone was used for making flakes and hand axes by breaking down other stones.|

 |Spear||Spears were used for hunting and attacking animals or enemies.
 It was used in combats to attack the opponents.
 For an attacking animal, the spear was used for defense as well.|

 |Net||The net was used for catching animals.
 It was used both in water and on land.
 It was used to catch fish and other land animals.|

 |Bow and arrow||Bow and arrows were used for hunting purposes.
 Arrows were launched on the target using a bow.
 Certain small animals were also hunted using bows and arrows.
 Those animals couldn’t be hunted easily using other tools like spears and axes.|

 |Cleaver||It was used for many purposes like digging up the soil and cutting meat and skin.|

 |Axe||An axe could be used for many purposes.
 It was used for cutting trees and branches.
 It was also used for defense against wild animals.|

 4. Types Of Stone Age Tools

-Stone Age tools can be divided into various categories on the basis of the time period during which they were used or the material they were made of.
-Here we’ll do the categorization on the basis of the time period they were used in.
+Stone Age tools can be divided into various categories based on the period during which they were used or the material they were made of.
+Here we’ll do the categorization based on the period they were used in.